maxkapur/optimal_application/README.md

 # optimal_application

-Rust port of OptimalApplication (in Julia)
+A Rust port of [OptimalApplication](https://github.com/maxkapur/OptimalApplication) (in Julia), a library for solving the college application problem with same and varied application costs.